Scotty1701/CS4065_Project2/README.md

 ## Docker route

+> note that the docker image can be generated using the `nix build .#docker` command if you really want the container separately

-Assuming you have the docker image file
+> Assuming you have the docker image file

 - `docker load -i image`

-If you want the gui to work:
+If you want the gui to work you'll need wsl2 on Windows (untested) or a Linux environment:

 - you'll need `xhost` (`sudo apt install x11-utils`)